The Grand Experiment

 The Grand Experiment is the first album by the progressive rock supergroup The Neal Morse Band.
 The album was composed and recorded over a short period of time, with no preparation work before entering the studio.
-This is the first time Morse has recorded this way, with no pre-prepared material (and as a completely collaborative effort with his new band), hence the album's title.
+This is the first time Morse has recorded this way, with no prepared material (and as a completely collaborative effort with his new band), hence the album's title.
 It was released on February 10, 2015, in three formats: single CD edition, a special edition which includes the album plus a bonus CD and DVD, and a double CD and vinyl edition.
 A music video for the title track was released on January 7, 2015.